rnazmo/proper7y/README.md

 1. Create a commit for the changes with any commit message.
 2. Push the changes (like `$ git push`).
 3. Ensure that the CI to the commit passes.
 (And if the CI falls, we go back to step 0.)
+4. Update `CHANGELOG.md` before bumping.
+See the workflow in ADR-007 for details.
-4. Run the script and bump the project version: `$ make bump-project`
+5. Run the script and bump the project version: `$ make bump-project`

 MEMO: The script do following: